StrangeBeeCorp/docs/docs/thehive/user-guides/analyst-corner/cases/run-responders-on-a-case.md

 # Run Responders and Review Reports for a Case

-This topic provides step-by-step instructions for running [responders](../../../administration/cortex/about-cortex.md) on a [case](about-cases.md) and reviewing responder reports in TheHive.
+Run [responders](../../../administration/cortex/about-cortex.md) on a [case](about-cases.md) to execute automated actions such as closing an external ticket or performing a predefined response within TheHive.

 Responders execute actions on cases, alerts, observables, tasks, and task logs.

-Run a responder on a case to take actions such as closing an external ticket or executing a predefined response within TheHive.

 !!! note "Observables not included"
     Running a responder on a case doesn't run it on the observables linked to the case.
 To run responders on an observable, see [Run Responders and Review Reports for an Observable](./observables/run-responders-on-an-observable.md).